Dubbo’s family Big 4 in one easy pass

 Gaden Cave is smaller, but glitters with crystals.
 Meanwhile the Phosphate Mine is where you’ll find the bat guano accumulated over millennia.

-The mine is also abundant in fossils, which glow under ultraviolet light to reveal 400-million-year-old creatures embedded in the walls.
+The mine is also abundant in 400-million-year-old fossilised creatures embedded in the walls.

 If you’re fired up about fossils, then everyone will enjoy the fossil-finding experience in the Discovery Lab afterwards, during which kids get the chance to sift through cave debris on the hunt for crystals and bone fragments.